Wait… it’s possible to rank on Amazon? So the most bought items aren’t always at the top?

 This section is purely describing what the product does.
 Keywords are useless in product descriptions if they are already anywhere else on the product page.

 Here is where you need to go in on all the great things that your product can do.
-As an example let’s look at Naturelo’s multivitamins for men:
+As an example let’s look at this Exous knee brace:

 And this isn’t even the full description!
 There is so much detail here.

 But yet it is so so simple.
-There are loads of pictures for customers and the post itself is vibrant and enticing.
-It even breaks down each nutrient and how they are naturally produced and the benefits.
+There are lots of pictures for customers and the post itself is vibrant and enticing.
+It even breaks down a fitting guide and a visual representation of how it provides the support.

 Tip: The more complete your listing on Amazon is, the greater the conversion rate.